Case of the Day – Friday, December 12, 2025

 As soon as they bought the resort, the Brands started obstructing Corewood Lane with tree limbs, boats, and open ditches.
 They also removed asphalt pieces (which they claimed were broken) from the paved road, after which parts of the road eroded and washed away.
 They even trimmed some tree limbs on the Tinnes property.

 The Tinneses sued for a declaratory judgment that Corewood Lane was “a road easement for Plaintiffs, and the public,” or alternatively that plaintiffs had the right to use it as an easement appurtenant to their residential property.
-They also sought an injunction requiring the Brands to repair the road, and not damage or obstruct it in the future, plus actual and punitive damages.
+They also sought an injunction requiring the Brands to repair the road and not damage or obstruct it in the future, plus actual and punitive damages.
 The trial court found that the entire length of Corewood Lane was dedicated to the public for use as a roadway; ordered the Brands to repair and repave the road at their own expense; enjoined them from interfering with the use of the road by plaintiffs or the public; awarded $100 actual damages against the Brands for obstructing and damaging the road; and awarded trespass damages of $250, “trebled according to law” to $750, for the Brands’ cutting of trees and limbs on the Tinnes’ property.

 The Brands appealed.